aws/aws-fpga/hdk/docs/IPI_GUI_Vivado_FAQ.md

 # Simulation

-**Q: What simulators and simulation flows are supported with this release?**
+**Q: What simulators and simulation flows are supported?**

-Currently only Vivado Simulator is supported at this time.
+When using the Vivado GUI, the Vivado Simulator is supported.
+We plan to support linking in 3rd party vendor simulator support.

-System Verilog testbench .sv/BFM flow supported.
+Customer example System Verilog testbench (.sv/BFM) is supported

-No DPI simulation (C simulation is not supported)
+When using the Vivado GUI, DPI simulation (C simulation is not supported) is not supported at this time

 **Q: With IP Integrator flow with AWS IP configured with no DDR4 in the CL, why does errors show up with Vivado Simulator?**